mpaulweeks/CodingForCreatives-2017-July/homework/interactive/README.md

 - User can interact with the page, which triggers JS, which triggers CSS change
 - Actions should be safely repeatable by the User
   - eg: Clicking a DELETE button a second time can do nothing, but it must not error
+- If doing slides, include at least 5 different slides

 Upload the following to `students/<yourname>/interactive/` by 5pm on Sunday, November 12
 - `index.html`